 Video, on the other hand, would allow you to show how your product looks and works, and what your audience can do with it.
 Aim to provide value with video, because a simple unboxing clip will not help much if they want to find out more about your product.
 Use it for real.

-Holidays may be the most stressful of the year if you are a business owner, but they do provide you with a lot of material which allows you to spark your creativity, and that includes putting together your gift guides.
+Holidays may be the most stressful of the year if you are a business owner, but they do provide you with a lot of material that allows you to spark your creativity, and that includes putting together your gift guides.
 Incorporate some of that holiday cheer into your holiday catalog, and rest assured that your customers will respond accordingly.
 Happy Holidays!

 Serena Dorf is a social media savvy Los Angeles-based content writer.
 She is passionate about writing, personal development, education, and music.
 In her free time, she is reading classic American literature and learning Swedish.
 Feel free to connect with her on Twitter.